 - For Managerial Roles: Intelligence is a factor, but for a role heavily dependent on competencies such as leadership, influence, and networking, cognitive assessments will provide no more than half-baked results.

 - When Experience Trumps Numbers: You must have heard about succession planning.
-How about hires made due to performance shown in specific situations?
+How about hires made due to the performance shown in specific situations?
 Meritocracy trumps hard numbers sometimes.
 Tim Cook rightfully succeeded Steve Jobs for that very reason.
 Hiring in certain cases should value experience over scores in an assessment.

 In definition, a standardized test is administered and scored in a consistent, or “standard”, manner.
 They are, in fact, designed in a way that stabilizes questions, conditions for administering, scoring procedures, and interpretations as consistent.